 - Selection and use of Ice Axe & Ice Hammer - glacier, mountaineering and steep ice

 - Selection and use of crampons – French, German and American techniques

 - Snowshoe Usage

 - Steep snow climbing and descending

 If camping above the snowline

-Guiding fees are $600 per person for the 2 day course for a minimum of 4 people.
+Guiding fees are $1200 (GST inclusive) per person for the 3 day course for a minimum of 4 people.
 If there are less than 4 people Andrew Lock Adventures will contact you to discuss alternatives.
 If the course is cancelled by Andrew Lock Adventures, all deposits will be fully refunded.

-Thredbo chair lift tickets are additional and at the time of printing were $39 per person per day.
-Equipment hire costs are additional but will be in the vicinity of $50 for the course depending on what you need.
+Thredbo chair lift tickets are additional and at the time of printing were $49 per person per day.
+Equipment hire costs are additional.
+Please see the Equipment Rental form for up to date rental costs.

 While you do not need to be an elite athlete to take part, the course is physical and you will have to carry a backpack of around 15kg.
 There is no age restriction but Andrew Lock Adventures reserves the right to decline participation to anyone who we feel may be at undue risk due to health or fitness issues.
 If you have any concerns about your ability to undertake the course please contact Andrew Lock Adventures and/or your doctor.